What types of pardons are available?

 The Board of Pardons and Paroles does not currently charge a fee to apply for a pardon.
 However, you must pay the State Police - now known as the Department of Emergency Services and Public Protection (DESPP) - for processing and providing your State Police Criminal History Report (rap sheet.)
-Payment is made with a certified check or money order made out to “Treasurer, State of Connecticut.”
+Payment is made when you register electronically on the Connecticut Criminal History Request System (CCHRS) website.
 State Police will send your criminal history sheet directly to you.
 The Board of Pardons and Paroles does not determine the fee that the State Police charges for their criminal history reports.

 Do I need to complete the fingerprint card to get my criminal history from the State Police?
 I have a background check from my previous employer.

 Yes.
-You must complete a fingerprint card and present it to the State Police with the fee and Criminal History Request form (DPS-0846-C-2) in order to get your criminal history report.
-Or you may choose to have State Police process your fingerprints for a fee.
-You must submit fingerprints every time you request a new criminal history report for pardons.
+You must obtain a fingerprint card and submit it to the State Police in order to get your criminal history report.
+Please visit your local Police Department and ask them to PRINT out your fingerprints to include with your request to State Police when you submit it.
+Please note, you must submit fingerprints every time you request a new criminal history report for pardons.
 Background checks from previous employers will not be accepted as a substitute for the document from the State Police.